DXPortugal/IoTLabs/content/lab-3-4-azure-iot-hub-examples.md

   ```

 ### Summary
-You've created a flow where you explored several ways to send data to Azure IoT Hub.
-Using the Azure IoT node.
-You've tried sending basica data payloads - from strings to JSON payloads with multiple data insides.
+You've created a flow where you explored several ways to send data to Azure IoT Hub, using the **Azure IoT node**.
+You've tried sending basic data payloads - from strings to JSON payloads with multiple data inside.
 In real IoT projects a different set of data is usual sent to the cloud, identifying device, timestamps and data collected from device sensors or appliances (ex: telemetry)
 You have also learned how to use functions and add some logic to your flow.

 ---